23MH1A1202/sagar-attendance/README.md

 ## Developer

 **Sagar**
-- 🎓 Roll No: 23MH1A1202 — Annamacharya Engineering College
+- 🎓 Roll No: 23MH1A1202 — Aditya College of engineering and technology
 - 🐙 GitHub: [@23MH1A1202](https://github.com/23MH1A1202)